Maesimt/articles/readme.md

 ```typescript
 const result = fetchPersons().map(takeFirst).withDefault(MikeTyson);
 ```
-The above example is replacing the more verbose way to do it:
+The above example is replacing this more verbose way to do the equivalent.
 ```typescript
 const result = fetchPersons();